-Dr Alice Donald, Senior Lecturer in the School of Law, and Professor Philip Leach, Professor of Human Rights Law, lay out their argument in defence of the European Court of Human Rights, examining the potential impact of Brexit on the future of human rights in Britain.
+Senior Lecturer Dr Alice Donald and and Professor of Human Rights Law Philip Leach lay out their argument in defence of the European Court of Human Rights, examining the potential impact of Brexit on the future of human rights in Britain.

 “Vote leave, take control” was the slogan of almost fiendish simplicity that helped win the Brexit referendum, masking the mendacity and absence of vision that underlay it.
 The impulses it captures – wresting sovereignty back from remote elites to Westminster, with its proud democratic tradition – echo those that have for years underpinned the opprobrium directed at the European Court of Human Rights in Strasbourg in British public debate.